Ramon Bagatsing Jr.: Ambassador to India

 In January 2019, Bagatsing was nominated by President Rodrigo Duterte to be the Ambassador of the Philippines to India with concurrent jurisdiction over Nepal.
 His nomination was confirmed by the Commission on Appointments in February 2019.
 He arrived in India on June 1, 2019, and presented his credentials to President Ram Nath Kovind on June 25.
 He also presented his credentials to President of Nepal Bidya Devi Bhandari on September 11, 2019.

 During the COVID-19 pandemic, Ambassador Bagatsing was instrumental in the repatriation of overseas Filipino workers stranded in the country.
 He also participated in talks to secure doses of the Indian-manufactured COVID-19 vaccines COVAXIN and Covovax to the Philippines.

 Personal life

 Bagatsing is married to Angela Alonso.
 They are the parents of Don Juan (DJ) and Don Ramon Bagatsing, current and former councilors of Manila respectively.

 He is an active sportsman.
 He previously served as a commissioner of the Philippine Amateur Cycling Association and of the Amateur Boxing Association of the Philippines.
-He is also a longtime horse owner and breeder who established the Mayor Ramon D. Bagatsing Memorial Cup in 2009 along with his brother.
+He is also a longtime horse owner and breeder who established the Mayor Ramon D. Bagatsing, Sr. Memorial Cup in 2009 along with his brother.